Nelson Piquet Jr.: NASCAR (2010–2014, 2016, 2026)

 Piquet signed with Turner Motorsports for 2012 after KHI folded.
 That year he drove the No. 30 Chevrolet for the full season in the Camping World Truck Series, and drove part-time in the Nationwide Series.

 Piquet scored his first win in a NASCAR-sanctioned series in March at Bristol Motor Speedway, winning his first-ever K&N Pro Series East start.

+Piquet at his first NASCAR Nationwide Series win at Road America in 2012.

 On June 23, 2012, Piquet scored his first win in NASCAR competition, winning the Nationwide Series Sargento 200 at Road America; he was the first Brazilian driver to win a NASCAR national touring series event.

 On August 18, 2012, Piquet won his first race in the Camping World Truck Series at Michigan.
 On lap 56 of the race he spun out racing Kurt Busch after a restart.
 The team pitted under the caution and it allowed them to use fuel strategy later in the race to obtain their first win of the season.
 On September 29, 2012, Piquet won his second career Camping World Truck Series race at Las Vegas Motor Speedway after making a last lap pass on Matt Crafton.

 In 2013, Piquet moved to full-time competition in the Nationwide Series, driving the No. 30 for Turner Scott Motorsports in a bid for Rookie of the Year.
 He also drove in selected Truck Series races for the team, and in the Truck Series finale at Homestead-Miami Speedway for NTS Motorsports.

-Piquet competing at the RFK Stadium during the 2014 Global RallyCross Championship.

 Late in the 2013 season, Piquet was fined $10,000 by NASCAR and placed on probation until the end of the season for remarks described as "homophobic" made over social media.